VikasSinghBhadouria/VikasSinghBhadouria/README.md

 ### Hello there 👋
 # Intro
 Hi there 🤠!
 My name is Vikas Singh Bhaduoria.
+I am an experienced Data Scientist with 4+ yrs of experience in delivering proven results.
+Passionate about converting ideas into implemented projects.
+Worked extensively on multiple projects in multiple domains and delivered results within time constraints.
+Experienced in working with MNC, start-up, and individual clients in solving real-world problems.

 Here's my [blog](https://vikassinghbhadouria.github.io/Blog/), which is a collection of  my learning, ideas, ticks  to the world of Data Science & AI🤗.

 ---
 # About me